-The Group has estimated the incremental borrowing rate at which to discount the future lease liabilities on the multi-currency refinancing which was completed in May 2018 in order to set a different rate for leases denominated in Sterling (2.80%) and Euros (1.55%).
+The Group has estimated the incremental borrowing rates at which to discount the future lease liabilities as 2.80% for leases denominated in Sterling and 1.55% for leases denominated in Euros.

 Inventories

 Inventories are stated at the lower of cost and net realisable value.
 Cost is determined using the first-in, first-out method.
 The cost of finished goods and work in progress comprises raw materials, direct labour, other direct costs and related production overheads.
 Net realisable value is the estimated selling price in the ordinary course of business, less applicable variable selling expenses.
 Inventory is reviewed annually and a provision is made for obsolete, slow-moving or defective items where appropriate.